Deckers, Colorado

 Deckers is an unincorporated community along the South Platte River in Douglas County, Colorado, United States.
+Deckers is a part of the Denver-Aurora-Centennial, CO Metropolitan Statistical Area and the Front Range Urban Corridor.

+History

 Stephen Decker built a general store here in the 1890s.
-He later added a saloon and called the settlement "Daffodil."
+He later added a saloon and called the settlement Daffodil.
+The Daffodil, Colorado, post office operated from April 11, 1896, until February 19, 1908, when it was renamed Deckers.
 The presence of natural springs led him to establish Deckers Mineral Springs and Resort in the popular region for fly-fishing.
-Deckers received national attention for the June 2002 forest fire, known as the Hayman Fire, which burned thousands of acres on the outskirts of the Denver metro area.
-The U.S. Post Office at Sedalia (ZIP Code 80135) now serves Deckers postal addresses.
+The Deckers, Colorado, post office closed on November 15, 1933.
+The U.S. post office at Sedalia (ZIP Code 80135) now serves Deckers postal addresses.